51Degrees/Device-Detection/python/README.md

 ```

 #### Examples
+In the examples folder, you can find examples of various functionalities that the 51Degrees detector has such as:
+- Matching with a User-Agent
+- Matching with a device id
+- Evaluating match metrics
+- Offline processing
+- Strongly typed variables
+A full explanation of these can be found within the files or at [Python Tutorials](https://51Degrees/support/documentation/python/tutorials).

-Both Pattern and Trie packages include the follow examples
+Both Pattern and Trie packages also include the following examples

 *Note: If they are not already, be sure to mark these as executable first with*
 ```